tzutalin/Boost.Compute-Android/README.md

 Result on terminal:
 ```
     get the default compute device
     get name:QUALCOMM Adreno(TM)
     get global memory:956149760
     get local memory:8192
     get compute_units:4
+    get device type:4
     create a compute context and command queue
     generate random 10000 numbers on the host
     create vector on the device
     copy data to the device
     sort data on the device
     copy data back to the host
-	cost time:0.966731
+    cost time:1.0061

     Compare with STL sort without Boost.Compute
     generate random 10000 numbers for stl to sort
-	cost time:0.002151
+    cost time:0.00234
 ```